ClojureBridge/tones/curriculum/01-piano-chords.md

 > the namespace by typing `(ns tones.play)`, then `(twinkle)`.

-> If you are using Nightcode 2.0.0, you would run into a problem
-> REPL window doesn't respond.
+> If Nightcode REPL doesn't play well, doesn't respond, doesn't delete character or such,
-> Hit ENTER more than once.
+> hit ENTER more than once.
 You can type and run functions on REPL again.

 ### What to look at